 "We have all these little hair follicles in the armpit, and when people shave, there are lots of little portals of entry for potentially problematic bacteria to enter and cause what looks like an ingrown hair," Dr. Garshick explains.
 "But if it's filled with pus, it could be an infection."

-Certain conditions or diseases can cause bad body odor, or a change in body odor, according to the Cleveland Clinic.
+Certain conditions or diseases can cause bad body odor, or a change in body odor, regardless of how well you wash off in the shower according to the Cleveland Clinic.
 These include:

 Some of these conditions, such as menopause and hyperthyroidism, can cause increased sweating, which may cause you to smell bad even with good hygiene.
 In other cases, the odor can signal that something is off in your body.
 Kidney or liver disease, for example, can cause a bleach-like body odor because of a buildup of toxins in your body.

-Fix it: If you suspect a medical condition is behind your smelly armpits, talk to your doctor, who can properly diagnose you and lay out your treatment options.
+If you suspect a medical condition is behind your smelly armpits, talk to your doctor, who can properly diagnose you and help you determine the best course of treatment.

 When to See a Doctor About Body Odor

-Occasionally being stinkier than usual probably isn't cause for concern, especially if at-home measures like applying your antiperspirant correctly, shaving or washing with an antibacterial soap seem to solve the problem.
+Occasionally being stinkier than usual despite showering regularly probably isn't cause for concern, especially if at-home measures like applying your antiperspirant correctly, shaving or washing with an antibacterial soap seem to solve the problem.

 But if you consistently have smelly armpits after a shower, or the odor seems to be coming from other parts of your body as well, call your doctor.
 "These could be signs of a medical illness such as liver disease, diabetes or an inability to metabolize certain foods or medications," Dr. Goldstein says.